Appendix — SAML Integration for Microsoft Azure

 Step 2- Initial Configuration

-To do initial configuration:
+To perform the initial configuration:

-The SAML-based Sign-on screen appears.
+The SAML-based Sign-on page appears.

 The Basic SAML Configuration side panel appears.